datamade/usaddress/README.md

 **What this can do:** Using a probabilistic model, it makes (very educated) guesses in identifying address components, even in tricky cases where rule-based parsers typically break down.

-**What this cannot do:** It cannot identify address components with perfect accuracy, nor can it verify that a given address is correct/valid.
+**What this cannot do:** It cannot identify address components with perfect accuracy (currently accuracy is at 90%), nor can it verify that a given address is correct/valid.

 We currently only support `python 2.7`